Gold Hotel Budapest’s staff offers sightseeing tours, programs and activities in Budapest.

 1. Walk west to Bach square, take busz nr 212, at Pethényi street change to bus nr 21A to the final stop.
 You arrive to the green Normafa, lungs of Budapest.

 2. There are several hiking trails to walk.
 There is the Elisabeth viewpoint with beautiful view of Budapest.
-The chairlift and the small railway managed by students are all existing programs.
+The chairlift and the small railway managed by students are all exiting programs.
 This is a great place with children, several playgrounds are waiting for you in the fresh air.

 Top 4 things to visit in Budapest